 Be sure to match what you want to wear to the location.
 A high fashion gown may not look right on the top of a mountain (then again, that might be a neat juxtaposition).

 Shoes!
 If we are hiking up a mountain or around the city, wear comfortable shoes.
 You want them to look good, but you want to feel your best for your engagement.

 These are just a few things to think about when planning your engagement session and they are all things I'll help you consider as we go through the process together.

 What else should you consider when planning your engagement location?
 Let me know in the comments!

 Are you ready to book your engagement and get some awesome photos?
-Click the button below to get in touch!
+Contact me to start the adventure!